msjyoo/dokku-redis-plugin/README.md

 Installation
 ------------
+The current latest version of Dokku Redis Plugin is v1.0.2, which was tested on Dokku v0.3.26.

-Please see the Release tab for current and previous releases.
-Please note that while I strive to provide maximum reliability, I do not always have time to test releases so use at your own caution :)
+You can also see the Release tab for current and previous releases.
+Please be aware that while I strive to provide maximum reliability, I do not always have time to test releases so use at your own caution :)

 ```
 $ cd /var/lib/dokku/plugins
-$ sudo git clone --branch v1.0.1 --depth 1 https://github.com/sekjun9878/dokku-redis-plugin redis
+$ sudo git clone --branch v1.0.2 --depth 1 https://github.com/sekjun9878/dokku-redis-plugin redis
 $ sudo dokku plugins-install
 ```